-If there’s any way out of this overtourism morass, surely it must begin with the realization that we are all "overtouristers" together, and linked to each other through an unspoken "traveler’s version" of the Golden Rule.
-I'd summarize it like this: “Treat every clueless visitor to your country with the same amount of kindness you’d expect if you ever got into a jam in their country.”
+If there’s any way out of this overtourism morass, surely it must begin with the realization that we are all "over-tourists" together, and linked to each other through an unspoken "traveler’s version" of the Golden Rule.
+I'd summarize it like this: “Treat every clueless visitor to your country with the same amount of kindness you’d expect if you ever needed help in their country.”
 For visitors, it’s even easier: “Behave like you would back home.”

 Banning Something Almost Always Backfires

 I instinctively dislike the idea of “banning” anything (excluding, of course, things like crimes or harming defenseless animals, etc).
 I’m not sure if it was Mark Twain who came up with this (probably apocryphal) quote: “There’s no greater pleasure than banning another man’s vice.”
 Banning certainly hits all of the pleasure buttons, but usually fails in the end.